addinar/symptosmart/README.md

 Contributions to SymptoSmart are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue on GitHub or submit a pull request.

 ## Acknowledgments
-- This project is made possible with the {insert datasets}.
+- This project is made possible with the {insert datasets} provided by contributers in Hugging Face.
 - Special thanks to the developers and contributors of Streamlit, Pandas, Scikit-learn, and other dependencies used in this project.
 - We'd also like to acknowledge the support and resources provided by OpenAI for enabling us to incorporate AI capabilities into SymptoSmart.